Fishing reel: Centrepin reel

 A special class of centrepin reel known as the fly reel, used specifically for fly fishing, is normally operated by manually stripping the line off the reel with one hand, while casting the rod with the other hand.
-The main purpose of a fly reel is to help cast ultralight fly lures and provide smooth uninterrupted tension (drag) when a fish makes a long run, and counterbalance the weight of the fly rod when casting.
+The main purpose of a fly reel is to help cast ultralight fly lures and provide smooth uninterrupted tension (drag) when a fish makes a long run, and to counterbalance the weight of the fly rod when casting.
 When used in fly fishing, the fly reel or fly casting reel has traditionally been rather simple in terms of mechanical construction, and little has changed from the design patented by Charles F. Orvis of Vermont in 1874.
 Orvis first introduced the idea of using light metals with multiple perforated holes to construct the housing, resulting in a lighter reel that also allowed the spooled fly line to dry more quickly than a conventional, solid-sided design.
 Early fly reels placed the crank handle on the right side of the reel.
 Most had no drag mechanism, but were fitted with a click/pawl mechanism intended to keep the reel from overrunning when line was pulled from the spool.
 To slow a fish, the angler simply applied hand pressure to the rim of the revolving spool (known as "palming the rim").
 Later, these click/pawl mechanisms were modified to provide a limited adjustable drag of sorts.
 Although adequate for smaller fish, these did not possess a wide adjustment range or the power to slow larger fish.